11425 Fairoak Dr

 Day after day Brigid would see a little girl pass the O’Grady cottage on her way to what her father once called “the school in the village.”

-I know what a “village is.”
+I know what a “village” is.
 Brigid would think.
 But is it like the villages and towns in my book?
+Is there a castle?
+Does it have a moat?
+Is there a marketplace?

 Brigid would read and dream.

 However, as time passed, she grew restless, thinking always, What is a “school?”
 What is that village like?
-Is there a castle?
+Is there a princess living in a big castle?
 Is there a blacksmith shop like in the story about the little boy and his magic steed?”

 Then, all in one day, she saw several different people passing on the road that ran close to the front door of their cottage.
 There was a very tall bearded man leading his horse as it pulled a cart full of colorful cloth and silks heading to the village.
 Then there was a farmer and his wife walking from the village with a large basket full of breads and cabbages.